TheSpiritXIII/Natural-GM/readme.md

 License
 -------

-Copyright (C) 2013 Daniel Hrabovcak and Robert B. Colton
+Copyright (C) 2013 Daniel Hrabovcak

 This program is free software: you can redistribute it and/or modify it under the terms of the GNU General Public License as published by